Kouui/git_github/github.md

 ![#](./figure/2.png)

-4. cd into the folder test, initialize and move into a new branch called *test*
+4. cd into the folder *test*, initialize and move into a new branch called *test*

         $ git checkout -b test